jianyangqt/gctb_doc/md/4BayesianAlphabet.md

 Specify the window width in Mb for the non-overlapping windows in the nested models, e.g. 0.2 Mb.
 The default value is 1 Mb.

+**\--var-random** 0.05

+Specify the prior knowledge on the proportion of variance explained by the non-SNP random effects.
+This value will be used to specify the prior distribution for the non-SNP random effect variance variable.

 <br>
 > **Examples**